The Amplituhedron BCFW Triangulation: Surjectivity

-Moreover, $\partial K$ is precisely the union of $f(\overline{S_{a;i}}),$ taken on $S_{a;i}$ of dimension $n-1$ which are not internal boundaries. \end{prop} Our proof uses the following transversality result, whose proof is postponed to the end of the section. \begin{lemma} Let $M$ be a smooth connected manifold of dimension $n$ and $N_1,\ldots, N_r$ a finite collection of smooth submanifolds of dimensions at most $n-1.$ Suppose that the closure of each $N_i$ (inside $M$) is contained in the union of $N_i$ with other submanifolds from $\{N_1,\ldots, N_r\},$ of dimensions smaller than $\dim(N_i).$ Then for every there exists a smooth path connecting $p,q$ which intersects each $N_i$ finitely many times, and, if $\dim(N_i)<n-1$ then it does not intersect $N_i$ at all. \end{lemma} \begin{proof} Since $L$ is open and connected, and $f$ is a submersion, $f(L)$ is open and connected.
+Moreover, $f(S_{a;i})\cap \partial K=\emptyset$, for every shared boundary $S_{a;i},$ and $\partial K$ is precisely the union of $f(\overline{S_{a;i}}),$ taken on $S_{a;i}$ of dimension $n-1$ which are not shared boundaries. \end{prop} Our proof uses the following transversality result, whose proof is postponed to the end of the section. \begin{lemma} Let $M$ be a smooth connected manifold of dimension $n$ and $N_1,\ldots, N_r$ a finite collection of smooth submanifolds of dimensions at most $n-1.$ Suppose that the closure of each $N_i$ (inside $M$) is contained in the union of $N_i$ with other submanifolds from $\{N_1,\ldots, N_r\},$ of dimensions smaller than $\dim(N_i).$ Then for every there exists a smooth path connecting $p,q$ which intersects each $N_i$ finitely many times, and, if $\dim(N_i)<n-1$ then it does not intersect $N_i$ at all. \end{lemma} \begin{proof}[Proof of Proposition \ref{prop:criterion_for_surj}] Since $L$ is open and connected, and $f$ is a submersion, $f(L)$ is open and connected.
 Since $\overline{L}$ is compact and connected, so is $\overline{f(L)}=K.$ Thus, $\text{int}(K),$ the interior of $K,$ which is an open set containing $f(L)$ but contained in its closure, is connected as well.
-Since $\overline{S_a}$ are all compact, so are $f(\overline{S_a}).$ By the third assumption and the smoothness of $f,$ any $S_{a;i}$ which does not map to $\partial K,$ maps to a smooth submanifold of dimension at most the dimension of $S_{a;i}.$ By the last item $f$ restricts to a homeomorphism of manifolds with boundary between from union of $S_a$ and its internal boundaries to its image.
+Since $\overline{S_a}$ are all compact, so are $f(\overline{S_a}).$ By the third assumption and the smoothness of $f,$ any $S_{a;i}$ which does not map to $\partial K,$ maps to a smooth submanifold of dimension at most the dimension of $S_{a;i}.$ By the last item, $f$ restricts to a homeomorphism of manifolds \emph{with boundary} from the union of $S_a$ and its shared boundaries, to its image.
+In particular, since $\text{dim}(S_a)=\text{dim}(N),$ each restriction $f|_{S_a}$ is an open map.
 The remaining boundaries of $S_a$ either map to $\partial K$ or to smooth submanifolds of codimension at least $2.$

 Assume by way of contradiction that the images of $(\overline{S_a})_{a\in A}$ do not cover $K.$